jrudar/LANDMark/README.md

         The minimum number of samples in each leaf to proceed to cutting.

     max_depth: int, default = -1
-        The maximum depth of the tree. '-1' implied that trees will fully grow until a stopping criterion is met.
+        The maximum depth of the tree. '-1' implies that trees will fully grow until a stopping criterion is met.

     max_features: float, default = 0.80